techworkersco/twc-site/chapter_local/pdx/events/unemployed-workers-meeting.md

 Enjoy an end-of-summer potluck picnic with your fellow tech workers in Noble Woods Park.
 Bring something for yourself and something to share.

 ### Time and Location
-Friday, Oct 2nd 2026, 3:00 PM.
+Friday, Oct 2nd 2026, 4:00 PM.
 Noble Woods Park Shelter,
 475 SE Century Blvd, Hillsboro, OR 97124, Shelter 30.

 <hr>

-## Worker Co-ops for Tech Workers
+## (Past Event) Worker Co-ops for Tech Workers

 ### About Event
 This is a meeting for unemployed tech workers, who have capacity, risk tolerance, and desire to step away from traditional tech